Savjee/savjee.be/_videos/simply-explained/falcon9-software-hardware.md

 The Falcon 9, Falcon Heavy and Dragon are very advanced spacecrafts.
 So that got me thinking: what is powering these vehicles?

+In this video we'll take a look at what programming languages, operating systems, tools and hardware SpaceX uses to get these vehicles into orbit around the around.

 # Sources
 {% bibtex %}
 @online{src,